 Yes, but due to limited space we want to reserve our audition times for students who are serious about applying for our program.
 If you schedule an audition, you must have at least applied to the University of Wisconsin Oshkosh or have a specific date in which you plan to do so.

 Do I still have to audition on a specific instrument/voice if I plan to be a Music Business Major or a Recording Technology Major?

 Yes.
 In order to prepare all of our music students for a successful career, we want them to be knowledgeable and skillful in many aspects of music.
 This can include having experience working with an ensemble as well as solo performance.
 In many situations, a professional in the field of live sound or recording technology must have experience with a variety of instruments, several genres of music, ensembles, soloists and basic fundamentals of music among other things in order to meet the needs of their clients.
 An exception to this is our new Music Industry minor, which does not require an audition.

 What’s the difference between a Scholarship audition and an Entrance audition?

 Both auditions serve the purpose of an entrance audition for students aspiring to be music majors or minors.
 The scholarship audition simply doubles as an audition to compete for one of the scholarships offered through the Music Department, as well as entrance to the music program.
 All of the audition dates can be used for an entrance audition, but only specific ones can be used to compete for a scholarship.

 Are there scholarships available for Freshman or transfer students majoring in music?

 We do offer several scholarships for incoming Freshman based on a scholarship audition, their academic achievements, as well as recommendations.
-For a full list of Scholarships and more information regarding requirements and scholarship auditions, please see our Scholarship Audition page.
-We currently do not have any scholarships available through the Music Department for transfer students.
+For a full list of Scholarships and more information regarding requirements and scholarship auditions, please see our Scholarships page.
+We currently do not have any scholarships available through the Department of music for transfer students.